Table of Contents

 But what if you’re looking to burn fat and build muscle at the same time?

 On paper, these goals seem somewhat contradictory.
 When you lose weight, you’re reducing your body mass.
 When you build muscle, you’re increasing your body mass.

 So can you really do both at the same time?
-The answer is yes, and we’re sharing how.

 How To Work on Weight Loss and Muscle Gain Goals Simultaneously